FTChinese/NEXT/README.md

 When we launch the Next FTC, our front end code will be a total revamp.
 The server side will continue to use PHP, mysql and smarty until we can have a London developer to help us convert to NodeJS.
 After converting to NodeJS, we'll be able to use server side code developed by the London team, which makes it possible for the FTChinese to launch new features in sync with London.

 #### PHP Developers
-1. Provide APIs.
-2. Handle traffi
+* API
+* Data
+* Logic
+* Security
+* Performance

 #### Frontend Developers
-1. The front end HTML, CSS and JavaScipt.
+* HTML, CSS and JavaScipt
+* Components

 #### Java Developer
 Focus on android app, database and video.

 ### Nextwork Engineers
-1. Set up and maintain server and development environment.
+* Set up and maintain server
+* Development and Deploy environment
-2. Switch the site to Next on the launch day.
+* Switch the site to Next on the launch day.
-3. Monitor performance.
+* Monitor performance.
-4. Testing.
+* Testing.
-5. Handle traffic and database related issues.
+* Handle traffic and database related issues.

-## **Support from London**
+## **Support**
 The FTChinese current team will be able to launch the new Next site on its own, using existing technology.
 However, in order to upgrade beyond the launch, we need developers from London to help us with the following tasks:

-1. Switch to NodeJS on the server side, so that our site can support more active users per day, with the same resources.
+* Switch to NodeJS on the server side, so that our site can support more active users per day, with the same resources.
-2. Develop MyFT and Subscription.
+* Develop MyFT and Subscription.
-3. Streamline our development tools and workflows.
+* Streamline our development tools and workflows.
-4. Integrate with London's developement team, code base and APIs.
+* Integrate with London's developement team, code base and APIs.
-5. Train our developers.
+* Train our developers.

 As the FT London will finish the Next FT in summer of 2016, their technology and experience will be suitable for the FTChinese when we upgrade our server side technology.
 Since we have very high standard both in terms of performance and code quality, outsourcing is not an option.

-## Mission-critical pages
+## Quality
 The home page, story page and channel page contributes more than 90% of the site traffic.
 These pages will be developed from scratch and their performance will be evaluated every week by the following list.
-The code should be reviewed at least every month.
+Code should be reviewed at least every month.

 ### Performance check list

 1. Get 100 points in Google's [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/).
 2. Core experience, as defined in [General Best Practice](http://origami.ft.com/docs/developer-guide/general-best-practices/) is available in the first request, without any external CSS and JS.